-Building a new home is an exciting undertaking, not to mention a major investment!
+Building a new home, or any new construction projects, is an exciting undertaking, not to mention a major investment!
 To ensure the best and smoothest building experience, the buyer should work closely and be in regular communication with their residential contractor during all phases of the new construction project.
 These tips will help every buyer avoid any unexpected surprises when moving day draws near.

 Stay Involved and Informed